Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 #### Basic Concepts

-Applications capable of reading GPZ files and displaying icons should not require any complicated logic to support the concept of icon styles.
+Applications capable of reading GPX / GPZ files and capable of displaying icons do not need to implement any complicated logic.

-The `<sym>` element in the following `<wpt>` indicates the icon name, and the `<type>` element indicates the icon style.
+The `<sym>` element in this `<wpt>` indicates the icon name, and the `<type>` element indicates the icon style.

 ```xml
 <wpt lat="50.513380" lon="-2.456620">